Qatar: Official and widely spoken languages

 Languages of the Expatriate Community

 Expatriates bring their native tongues, enriching the local culture.
-Tagalog, Urdu, and Malayalam are widely spoken, reflecting the influence of South and Southeast Asian communities9.
+Tagalog, Urdu, and Malayalam are widely spoken, reflecting the influence of South and Southeast Asian communities.
 These languages shape daily interactions, both socially and professionally, creating a dynamic linguistic landscape.

 Immigrant Languages Shaping Local Identity

 Immigrant languages play a vital role in reinforcing local identity.
-Urdu and Tagalog, for example, are not just spoken at home but also integrated into public spaces and business settings9.
+Urdu and Tagalog, for example, are not just spoken at home but also integrated into public spaces and business settings.
 This blend of languages creates a unique dialect that reflects the area’s multicultural essence.

 As highlighted in a study on multilingualism, such linguistic diversity promotes awareness and inclusivity, moving beyond traditional monolingual approaches.